dror27/dk-shack/vol1/songs/en/Sadness Is Effective.md

 Down at the homestead\
 The fire’s gone, but there’s no rush\
 She’s in her early fifties\
-The house’s empty, dark & plush\
+The house is empty, dark and plush\
 \
 The Rolls is waiting\
 It drives itself for all she knows\